 Subscribers are given the option towards the end of the signup process to provide additional information about their purchase.
 Use custom fields to collect information that’s in relation to your product, helpful feedback about your product, or any other information that’s important to track during this stage of the subscription lifecycle.

-Custom fields can be displayed on Public Signup if they are enabled to appear.
+Custom fields can be displayed on Public Signup.
+As a merchant, you must enable them to appear.
 For more information on how to configure custom fields to display on Public Signup Pages, please see our article on editing Public Signup pages here.

 When a subscriber completes a signup via a Public Signup Page, a subscription entry will be created in your Chargify account.
 This information is broken down into two categories, subscription information and customer information.
 This information is stored securely in your Chargify account, on a site-by-site basis.

 Once the signup process is complete, your subscriber will receive a confirmation of their purchase in the form of a receipt page.
-An example page can be viewed here:
+An example page below: